 headspace Maitland is currently providing services in person and via phone to help contain any potential spread of COVID-19.
 Face Masks are mandatory when visiting the centre.
 Please stay home and get tested even if you have mild COVID-19 symptoms such as a runny nose or scratchy throat.

-headspace Maitland is a free and confidential service for young people aged 12-25 years.
+headspace Maitland is a confidential service for young people aged 12-25 years.
 We offer a range of services and supports for young people who are experiencing a tough time or are worried about drug and alcohol use, mental and physical wellbeing, sexual health and more.
 Our services are free or low cost.
-We provide friendly and non-judgemental services to young people from all different backgrounds.
+Our intake team are available after working hours on Tuesdays and Thursdays from 9am-7pm.

 - Monday: 9:00am - 5:00pm

 - Thursday: 9:00am - 7:00pm

 - Friday: 9:00am - 5:00pm

 - Saturday: Closed

 - Sunday: Closed

 headspace Maitland is operated by Samaritans Foundation.
 All headspace services are funded by the Australian Government Department of Health.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, Hunter New England and Central Coast (HNECC LTD).